 With a caveat:

 Always read with the question in mind, context is what you will be looking at first.
-When you read with context, the yes/no is not always as clear cut, or red/black.
-Here is when your personal understanding of the suits comes into play.
+When you read with context, the yes/no is not always as clear cut, or red and black.
+Here is where your personal understanding of the suits comes into play.

 Spiritual questions lead me to see how swords(the magical suit) and cups(the spiritual suit) interact.
-As swords delineate the magical journey and cups taps into the flow, watching these two interact can better elucidate whether the question is a yes or no.
+As swords delineate the magical journey and cups taps into the flow and the heart, watching these two interact can better elucidate whether the question is a yes or no.

 Love readings are more direct, staying close to the rule of red and black.
 Since the red suits indicate heat and love, if there is no red, or the red is encased within batons or (worse) swords, then there is no love.

 I associate coins with money matters, money requires work, which is batons.
 For work/career/planning related questions I am immediately tuned into how the coins and batons interact.